louisbyrne89/hiring-fe/README.md

 ## Run Louis App

-The app is written using Angular, Redux and Typescript ng serve is the command you will need to use to serve the app.
+The app is written using Angular, Redux and Typescript. ng serve is the command you will need to use to serve the app.
 Once then visit localhost:4200/main to play around with it.